Cranberry Area School District: Special education

-In December 2009, the district administration reported that 230 pupils or 18.9% of the district's pupils received Special Education services.
+In December 2009, the district administration reported that 230 pupils or 18.9% of the district's pupils received special education services.

 In accordance with state and federal law, the district engages in identification procedures to ensure that eligible students receive an appropriate educational program consisting of special education and related services, individualized to meet student needs.
 At no cost to the parents, these services are provided in compliance with state and federal law; and are reasonably calculated to yield meaningful educational benefit and student progress.
 To identify students who may be eligible for special education, various screening activities are conducted on an ongoing basis.
 These screening activities include: review of group-based data (cumulative records, enrollment records, health records, report cards, ability and achievement test scores); hearing, vision, motor, and speech/language screening; and review by the Instructional Support Team or Student Assistance Team.
 When screening results suggest that the student may be eligible, the district seeks parental consent to conduct a multidisciplinary evaluation.
 Parents who suspect their child is eligible may verbally request a multidisciplinary evaluation from a professional employee of the district or contact the Special Education Department.

 In 2010, the state of Pennsylvania provided $1,026,815,000 for special education services.
-The funds were distributed to districts based on a state policy which estimates that 16% of the district's pupils are receiving special education services.
 This funding is in addition to the state's basic education per pupil funding, as well as, all other state and federal funding.
-The Pennsylvania Special Education funding system assumes that 16% of the district's students receive special education services.
+The Pennsylvania Special Education funding system estimates that 16% of the district's students receive special education services.
 It also assumes that each student's needs accrue the same level of costs.
 The state requires each district to have a three-year special education plan to meet the unique needs of its special education students.
 Overidentification of students in order to increase state funding has been an issue in the Commonwealth.
 Some districts have more than 20% of its students receiving special education services while others have 10% supported through special education.

 Cranberry Area School District received a $829,468 supplement for special education services in 2010.
 For the 2011-12 school year, all Pennsylvania public school districts received the same level of funding for special education that they received in 2010-11.
 This level funding is provided regardless of changes in the number of pupils who need special education services and regardless of the level of services the respective students required.